-In December of 2012, the Department of Veterans Affairs (VA) began rolling out a new processing system called the Fully Developed Claims (FDC) program.
-The FDC was developed to help expedite the processing of veterans disability compensation claims and reduce the significant backlog of claims at the VA.
+The Department of Veterans Affairs (VA) offers a quick processing system called the Fully Developed Claims (FDC) program.
+The FDC program was developed to help expedite the processing of veterans disability compensation claims and reduce the significant backlog of claims at the VA.

 The Fast Track program is a special, expedited claim processing system for certain types of claims for disability compensation.
 It typically requires a veteran to do a lot more leg work to prepare a disability claim than is required by standard claims processing.